Eshu (collection): Reception

 Eshu drew a varied reception from contemporary critics, and retrospectives differ in their assessment of the critical consensus.
 Author Andrew Wilson called the collection divisive, noting that several female critics, including Joanna Pitman, Joan Smith, and Brenda Polan, had "believed the show to be symbolic of a deep-seated misogyny".
-In contrast, Katherine Gleason writes that reception from fashion journalists was mostly positive, although she agrees that the popular press accused McQueen of misogyny.
+In contrast, Katherine Gleason wrote that reception from fashion journalists was mostly positive, although she agreed that the popular press had accused McQueen of misogyny.

 One polarised review came from Ginia Bellafante of The New York Times.
 She wrote that watching the show "felt like eavesdropping on a young man's therapy session, as he tried to work out very complicated feelings about his mother", and further criticised the high heels, heavy clothing, and mouthpiece as cruelty to the models.
 On the other hand, she found "much that was exceptional" about it, including several wearable pieces, and the hard torso from Look 21, which she thought "achieved the status of art".

-Tracey Emin covered the collection for the revived Nova magazine and was unimpressed, writing that there was "nothing to celebrate" and there "just wasn't any Love[sic]".
+Tracey Emin, an artist, was asked to review the collection for the revived Nova magazine.
+She was unhappy with much of the evening: the crowds outside frightened her, she felt the models were too young and looked unhappy, and she found herself wondering what she was doing there.
+She summed up her thoughts by writing that there was "nothing to celebrate" in the evening and there "just wasn't any Love[sic]".
+(Note: Reviewing the Nova relaunch for The Media Leader, Anna Wise complained that sending Emin to review the show was a rehash of a standard fashion magazine technique of sending a celebrity to review a fashion show.)